-A solo 401k plan provides all the benefits of a big business 401k plan.
-Business owners can maximize their retirement contributions, and both contributions and plan expenses are tax deductible.
-With the Single(k) solution from Ubiquity Retirement + Savings™, a business owner can establish a plan online in minutes for one low fee and start saving today.
+With the Single(k)® solution from Ubiquity Retirement + Savings™, a business owner can establish a plan online in minutes for one low fee and start saving today.

 For example, an individual may work full time for an employer and have their own business on the side.

-The business establishing the solo 401k can be structured as a sole proprietorship, partnership, or corporation.
-A one-participant 401k plan is intended for a business without any employees or a business with employees who are not eligible to participate in a 401k plan—for example, those who work fewer than 1,000 hours per year or who are younger than age 21.
+The business establishing the solo 401(k) can be structured as a sole proprietorship, partnership, or corporation.
+One-participant plans are intended for businesses without any employees or businesses with employees who are not eligible to participate in an employer-sponsored plan—for example, those who work fewer than 1,000 hours per year or who are younger than age 21.

 Because there are no employees, plan administration is extremely low maintenance.
 There are no nondiscrimination tests, and business owners are not required to file annual reports with the IRS until the plan reaches $250,000 in assets.